Linksys WRT160N WiFi router: Pros and Cons

 Weight | 290 g |

-The dimensions and design of a router can impact its cooling capabilities.
-Routers with larger dimensions may have more space for internal cooling mechanisms, such as larger fans or heat sinks, which can help dissipate heat more effectively.
-If you purchase a router online or have it shipped, the weight may affect the overall cost.
-Heavier routers can result in higher shipping charges, especially for international deliveries.
+The dimensions of a router can impact its cooling capabilities.
+Larger routers have more room for internal cooling.
+If you buy a router online or have it shipped, the weight may affect the total cost.

 System